 3. Salagdoong Beach

-Salagdoong Beach is one of the most popular beaches in Siquijor and generates somewhat mixed opinions.
-It’s made up of two small coves bathed in beautiful turquoise waters where, if you take your snorkelling mask with you, you’ll be able to enjoy its colourful biodiversity.
+Salagdoong Beach is one of the most popular beaches in Siquijor and tends to divide opinion.
+It’s made up of two small coves bathed in beautiful turquoise waters where, if you take your snorkeling mask with you, you’ll be able to enjoy its colourful biodiversity.
 Last time we even saw a couple of turtles.

-The reason some people dislike this pretty spot is that at this beach concrete bleachers have been built that take away its charm and attract hundreds of local tourists to enjoy big barbecues and the restaurant, especially at weekends.
+The reason some people dislike this spot is the concrete terraces that have been built here, which take away some of its charm and attract hundreds of local tourists to enjoy big barbecues and the restaurant, especially on weekends.
 Some say this beach has become a kind of small theme park and they’re not entirely wrong.

-Be that as it may, Salagdoong Beach is an ideal place to make a stop on your motorbike tour of Siquijor.
-It’s also one of the few beaches in Siquijor with enough depth so you can take a dip at both low and high tide.
+Be that as it may, Salagdoong Beach is an ideal place to stop off during your motorbike tour of Siquijor.
+It’s also one of the few beaches in Siquijor with enough depth for a proper swim at both low and high tide.

-If you dare, you can climb to the top of its cliff and jump from the diving board.
+If you’re feeling brave, you can climb to the top of its cliff and jump from the diving board.
 Heads up: from below it looks much lower than it does when you’re about to jump; you might think twice when it’s your turn.

 To enter this beach you have to pay a fee of ₱50 per person plus a small supplement that will vary depending on the vehicle you arrive with (₱30 for motorbikes).
-The restaurant is decent for eating, if a Filipino family doesn’t invite you to share their barbecue.
+The restaurant is decent if you fancy a bite to eat, unless a Filipino family invites you to share their barbecue.

 Salagdoong Beach at Siquijor